berlinelucien/Name-FoodFav/Week_1/to-do-list/README.md

 In the project directory, run:

+### `npm install`

+Downloads dependencies.
+Running npm install is a prerequisite to calling npm start.

 ### `npm start`

 Runs the app in the development mode.
 You will see a basic todo list app.<br />